the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 ***Relevant for all phases***

-- Use organisation logo for promoting this event only if agreed by the organisation leadership, otherwise invite logo designs from the community
+- Use the organisation logo for promoting this event only if agreed by the organisation leadership, otherwise invite logo designs from the community
 - Use social media to engage with the community
-  - Reach out to them as frequently as possible during decision making
+  - Reach out to them as frequently as possible during the decision making
 - Use online store to sell swag to allow people to buy them before or during the event
   - If the overall budget is low, this can be used for inviting small donations from the community
   - If you have sufficient budget, send these to your organising committees before the event, and to the speakers and volunteers after the event as a *thank you* gift